What to do in the garden in November

 Just as it does not benefit the lawn to have winter leaves on it, leaves are not good for ponds either.

-This is because the leaves will rot down and add to the slurry at the bottom of the pond, but more importantly, rotted leaves will add nitrates to the water.
-Nitrates enrich the pond water and can upset the natural balance, which in turn will make algae more likely and increase the chances of having a green pond in the spring.
-If these are a problem for you with your pond, consider skimming off the leaves.
+This is because the leaves will rot down and add to the slurry at the bottom of the pond.
+More importantly, rotted leaves will add nitrates to the water.
+Nitrates enrich the pond water and can upset the natural balance, which will make algae more likely and increase the chances of having a green pond in the spring.
+If leaves are a problem for your pond, skim them off.
 Similarly, cut off any decaying vegetation which may die back at this time of year.

 It is the process of decomposition from either leaves or plants, which raises the nitrate level and reduces the oxygen, which is also not ideal if you have fish in the pond.